Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 - `userCanceled`: The user canceled the card enrollment flow.
 - `deviceNotSecure`: The device that the SDK is running on is not secure (for example, when it is jailbroken).
 - `enrollmentError(EnrollmentError)`.
 An error that is received during card enrollment or during consent creation.
 Please check more details about `EnrollmentError` below.
-- `verificationError(VerificationError)`. _Not useful for Loyalty/Select Transactions use cases, at the moment._

 #### enum EnrollmentError